Phi Sigma Rho

 Phi Sigma Rho (ΦΣΡ; also known as Phi Rho or PSR) is a social sorority for individuals who identify as female or non-binary in engineering and technology.
 The sorority was founded in 1984 at Purdue University.
-It has since expanded to more than 40 colleges across the United States.
+It has since expanded to more than 50 colleges across the United States.

 History

 Phi Sigma Rho was founded on September 24, 1984, at Purdue University.
 Its founders were Rashmi Khanna and Abby McDonald who were unable to participate in traditional sorority rush due to the demands of the sororities and their engineering program; they decided to start a new sorority that would take their academic program's demands into consideration.

 The Alpha chapter at Purdue University was founded with ten charter members: Gail Bonney, Anita Chatterjea, Ann Cullinan, Pam Kabbes, Rashmi Khanna, Abby McDonald, Christine Mooney, Tina Kershner, Michelle Self, and Kathy Vargo.

 Phi Sigma Rho is a social sorority that accepts students pursuing degrees in engineering and technology who identify as female or who identify as non-binary.
 The sorority made the decision to include non-binary students in all chapters in the summer of 2021.

-The sorority's headquarters is based in Seattle, Washington.
+The sorority's headquarters is based in Denver, Colorado.